Star Model Z62

 The Star Model Z62 is a submachine gun of Spanish origin which was developed to replace the Star Model Z45 in 1962.

 Overview

-The Star Model Z62 is a blow-back operated firearm which fires from an open bolt.
+The Star Model Z62 is a blowback operated firearm which fires from an open bolt.
 Earlier variants came with a double crescent trigger for single and full auto.

+Variants

+Z62

+Uses a double crescent trigger for semi/full auto.
+Cocking handle on the left side of the receiver.
+Z62C uses cocking handle in front of receiver in the handguard.

+Z70

+Uses a single trigger with select switch on fire control group.
+Cocking handle in front of the receiver in the handguard.